Last updated on February 13th, 2026.

 This recipe typically yields about 10-12 servings, depending on the size of the dish and the thickness of the layers.
 It’s perfect for family gatherings, potlucks, or simply as a treat to enjoy over a few days.

-Israeli Biscuit Cake
+Israeli Tea Biscuit Cake (petit beurre)

 Ingredients